Skip to content

 The warranty advantage

 Unlike used, refurbished comes with a 12 to 24 month warranty depending on the seller, plus after-sales service for breakdowns.
 This warranty covers all failures except normal wear or misuse.
+In 95 per cent of cases, a warranty claim ends with a swap or repair within 10 to 15 business days according to aggregated seller data.

 Used: for tight budgets